Refinancing With an FHA Loan

 - The energy improvements must be installed after the loan closes; to insure this occurs, the lender places the funds in an escrow account and releases those funds after an inspector verifies the improvements have been installed and energy savings will be realized.

-An energy-efficient refinance could result in a higher monthly mortgage payment; the FHA assumes some or all of that increased cost will be offset by energy savings you will enjoy.
+An energy-efficient refinance could result in a higher monthly mortgage payment; the FHA assumes some or all that increased cost will be offset by energy savings you will enjoy.
 In other words, your mortgage payment may be slightly higher, but your electric bill should also be lower.

 Cash-Out FHA Refinancing